Tackling psychological trauma in displaced people was the highlight in the latest series of workshops for regional journalists in Ukraine.

 “The first to arrive came from the Crimea and for the most part they were pretty balanced because they hadn’t seen any fighting.
 But more recently we have found a flood of emotions and sometimes when people are just standing in the crowd waiting for help they get very emotional.”

-She also warned that many of those who might be in greatest need of counselling were in hard to reach rural locations.
+She also warned that many of those who might be in greatest need of counselling were in hard-to-reach rural locations.
 Although local people had generously supported the work of the volunteers she said they were still desperately short of resources.

 The regional journalists are the latest to take part in a series of workshops across Ukraine designed to get them to understand the issues affecting IDPs so their stories more accurately reflect the trauma many have suffered.